elijahgreenstein/okura/README.md

 # Ōkura: The Great Ruby Treasury

 Ōkura (大蔵), Japanese for "Treasury" (or, more literally, "great storehouse") is a simple tool for managing versions of Ruby built from source.
-It is more a thought experiment about package managers than a full-fledged package manager (notably, it facilitates switching between different Ruby installations, but leaves the actual installation to users).
+It is more a thought experiment about package managers than a full-fledged package manager itself (notably, it facilitates switching between different Ruby installations, but leaves the actual installation process to users).

 ## Ōkura Usage